 - You will need to walk through waist-deep water at times.
 I recommend either bringing some reef shoes or runners that you can get wet, or going barefoot.

 - Take your time at the waterfalls.
 You might feel like you don't want to push your time with the guides, but they usually only get one job per day.
 Therefore they want to make the most of it.

-- Keen for a waterfall exploration day?
+- Keen on a waterfall exploration day?
 Why not check out some other waterfalls nearby?
 Popular Tumalog Falls is not too far away.

 - Aguinid Falls closes at 5:00 PM, arrive early to take advantage of a whole day at the waterfalls.

 - Avoid using any sunblock or suncream as this might contaminate the river (Tangbo River)

 - Make sure you pick up any trash that you bring or see on the path.
-The municipality do a pretty good job of keeping the waterfall clean, but you could do your part by taking some trash with you.
+The municipality does a pretty good job of keeping the waterfall clean, but you could do your part by taking some trash with you.